-If X and Y are Banach spaces and $T \in \mathcal{B}(X,Y)$ we say that T is a Fredholm operator if $\operatorname{Ker} T$ is finite-dimensional and $\operatorname{Ran} T$ has finite codimension in Y. We know from Problem Sheet 2 that any such operator must have closed range.
-If T is Fredholm we define the index of T as
+Definition 12.1.
+If X and Y are Banach spaces and $T \in \mathcal{B}(X, Y)$ we say that T is a Fredholm operator if Ker T is finite-dimensional and Ran T has finite codimension in Y. If T is Fredholm we define the index of T as